hyperknot/openfreemap-styles/README.md

 Code in this repo is MIT licensed.

 Fonts are not stored in this repo, their license should be the one in their original repo.

+Spritezero-cli is forked from https://github.com/mapbox/spritezero-cli, license is included.